 The Rarest Face Shapes, Ranked

-One result in 3,803 scans.
-A triangle face is defined by a jawline that is measurably wider than both the cheekbones and the forehead — the face widens as it moves downward, which is the inverse of the more common heart shape.
-The chin is broad, the forehead is narrow, and there’s little taper from jaw to temple.
+Eight results in 14,114 scans.
+A triangle face is defined by a jawline that is measurably wider than the cheekbones and forehead — the face becomes wider as it moves downward.
+This is the inverse of the more common heart-shape pattern.

 Why Most People Think They Have a Rarer Shape Than They Do